prince-thind/gh-pages-tagged/README.md

 # Contribution
 Please feel free to raise issues, queries or Pull requests.
 This is really my first npm package to have been published on npm, I am open to conversations about this or really any other projects of mine.
 My github should be linked at the sidebar, the repo link can be found [here](https://github.com/prince-thind/gh-pages-tagged)

+# TODO (PRs and any help welcome)
+1. add functionality to clean the gh-pages branch entirely if the user wishes to do so
+2. Improve repo copying algorithm to prevent node_modules and another unnessary files from copying-hence decreasing the overall time taken by this tool
+3. Improve the general code structure of this repo
+4. Add tests for functions

 # Wow There is already X package that does this
 Sure, you are perfectly entitled to make your own decisions in life.
 I have no intention to challange your right to freedom.
 This package is built not only as a minimalistic utlity but also a good learning project for me.
 The goal of this package is not to be perfect but to be learning experience for me whilst also contributing something to npm.